 Biggest Title-winning Margin: 18 points, Man Utd 1999/00

-If City can widen the gap on whoever finishes second by three points more than the 16 United currently trail by, the will claim yet another record.
+If City can widen the gap on United by two more points, the will claim yet another record.

 The current greatest title-winning points margin is the Red Devils dominant triumph of 1999/00, when their 91 points was 18 better than Arsenal’s final tally in second.